-Sarvenaz Moshfegh Asiedu is a trauma-informed creative life coach/artist/facilitator/community activist.
-Her mediums include writing, painting, music and theatre.
+Sarvenaz (SAr-va-nez) Moshfegh (Maw-sh-feg) Asiedu (Ah-sy-Edou), M.A. is a trauma-informed creative life coach/artist/facilitator/community activist and hypnotherapist.
+Her modalities include writing, painting, music, ritual and theatre.

 Sarvenaz graduated in 2000 from Basel Conservatory (Switzerland) with a Lehr-diplom in classical cello and music pedagogy.
 After completing a Post-bacchalaureate degree in Fine arts at the School of the Museum of Fine arts in 20001, she spent three years at the Lee Strassberg Institute for Film and Theatre.
 After returning from Ghana, where she worked in arts education, she completed a second undergraduate degree in Expressive Arts Therapies.